-After a complaint is filed, the EEO department investigates the complaint of alleged sexual misconduct following a determination that an investigation is warranted.
-A representative from the EEO department will contact the complainant as soon as reasonably possible, but no later than five working days, to acknowledge receipt of the complaint and to schedule an intake meeting to discuss the details of the alleged sexual incident.
+4. Steps in the Process for a Non-Title IX Sexual Misconduct Complaint determination that an investigation is warranted.
+A representative from the Title IX Office/EEO and HR Regulations Department will contact the complainant as soon as reasonably possible, but no later than five working days, to acknowledge receipt of the complaint and to schedule an intake meeting to discuss the details of the alleged sexual incident.